The decision to visit Topsail Island, North Carolina arose from the desire to avoid crowds.

 B&B at Mallard Bay, Hampstead, NC

-one might need at the beach — umbrellas, chairs, boogie boards, etc. — all available to use at no extra cost.
+filled with anything one might need at the beach — umbrellas, chairs, boogie boards, etc. — all available to use at no extra cost.
 We sat on the deck one clear night to watch the stars.
-I enjoyed reading in the sunroom that overlooked the bay.
+I enjoyed reading in the sunroom that overlooked the

 I can’t recommend this bed-and-breakfast enough.
 The home and location is beautiful and Phoebe is the perfect host.
 Honestly, all other bed-and-breakfasts may be ruined for me as the B&B at Mallard Bay has set the bar incredibly high.